 This is just one example of what a hacker can do using CSRF attacks.
 There are plenty of other scenarios that can take place.
 But both the user and the website will be affected by this hack.

-How To Prevent A Cross-Site Request Forgery (CSRF) Attack on WordPress
+How To Prevent a CSRF Attack on a WordPress Website?

 WordPress websites become exposed to CSRF attacks because plugins have vulnerabilities that allow it to happen.